bhartiyaanshul/willow-ai-monorepo/README.md

 | TTS        | Coqui / Piper (configurable)  |
 | AI Engine  | OpenRouter (open-source LLMs) |
 | Streaming  | WebSockets (Planned)          |

 ---

+## 🏗️ Architecture Overview

+**Backend (Python/FastAPI):**
+- Handles all AI, speech, and lead logic.
+- `/talk` endpoint: Accepts user messages, returns bot reply, audio, and lead data.
+Robust error handling and logs all interactions to `interaction.log`.
+- `/lead` endpoint: Returns lead summary after conversation ends.
+- `stt.py`, `tts.py`, `chatbot.py`: Each module logs transcripts for review and has robust error handling.
+- All user and bot messages are logged for audit and debugging.

+**Frontend (React):**
+- Main chat UI (`App.jsx`) with robust error handling, retry, and transcript logging to `localStorage`.
+- Leads dashboard (`Leads.jsx`) for reviewing and deleting saved leads, with error banners.
+- All user and bot messages are logged to `localStorage` for recovery and review.
+- UI gracefully handles backend interruptions and allows retry.

+**Logging & Transcripts:**
+- Backend logs all interactions to `interaction.log` and module-specific transcript logs.
+- Frontend logs all chat messages to `localStorage` (`willow_transcript`).
+- Leads are saved in `localStorage` (`willow_leads`).

+---